windranger-io/windranger-solidity-template/README.md

 # Solidity Project Template

-Providing a project with a template for the files, folder structure, dependencies, scripting, configuration (local & remote) and development standards used in a windranger-io Soldity project with TypeScript tests.
+Providing a project with a template for the files, folder structure, dependencies, scripting, configuration (local & remote) and development standards used in a Windranger Soldity project with TypeScript tests.

 ---